binpash/pash/annotations/README.md

   they do not require any synchronization to maintain correctness, nor caution about where to split inputs.

 * _Parallelizable Pure Commands:_
-The second class, `pure`, contains commands that respect functional purity -- _i.e.,_ same outputs for same inputs -- but maintain internal state across their entire pass.
+The second class, `parallelizable_pure`, contains commands that respect functional purity -- _i.e.,_ same outputs for same inputs -- but maintain internal state across their entire pass.
 The details of this state and its propagation during element processing affect their parallelizability characteristics.
 Some commands are easy to parallelize, because they maintain trivial state and are commutative -- _e.g.,_ `wc` simply maintains a counter.
 Other commands, such as `sort`, maintain more complex invariants that have to be taken into account when merging partial results.